SistemBasisData2023/TixOnline/README.md

 #### `Booking History`

 Easily access your past bookings with TixOnline's booking history feature.
 Stay organized by reviewing your previous movie choices, showtimes, and the seats you booked.
 Keep track of your cinema experiences and plan future outings with ease.

+#### `Admin Management`

+TixOnline's admin management feature allows administrators to manage movies, schedules, theaters, and studios.
+Admins can add, edit, and delete movies, schedules, theaters, seats, and studios.
+They can also view all transactions and tickets booked by users.
+Admins have access to a dashboard that provides an overview of the application's performance.

+#### `Payment`

+TixOnline offers a secure payment gateway for users to pay for their tickets.
+The application supports PayPal payments, allowing users to pay using their PayPal accounts or credit/debit cards.

+#### `Theaters and Studios`

+TixOnline provides a comprehensive list of theaters and studios where movies are shown.
+Users can view detailed information about each theater, including address and images.
+They can also view the layout of each studio and select their preferred seats.

 ## Tables